JatinGera-noob/JatinGera/README.md

 ### <div align="center">I'm Jatin, the Front end developer.
 Started with open source around Jan 2022</div>

-- 🔭 I’m currently working on a music player using Python GUI framework to add some non-familiar functionalities like looping a specific part in song and several others
+- 🔭 I’m currently working on a music player using Python GUI framework to add some non-familiar functionalities like looping a specific part in a song and several others

+- 🔭 Also one project is much close to being completed which will let the user download playlist of songs from different music-listening sites to their system

 - 🌱 I’m currently learning DSA and Javascript

 - ❓ Ask me about anything related to GUI development, Advanced CSS, and related technologies